Sunday, December 31, 2017

 Here are my priorities in art criticism:

-2. What kind of human condition or issue does it seem to represent? - because that’s the most engaging topic for discussion
+2. What kind of human condition or life issue does it seem to represent? - because that’s the most engaging topic for discussion

 Susan Snodgrass, a prolific local writer, has provided a job description for art critics that is much more prevalent in today's artworld: